-Introduction: List of all participants who have reached their 48-month personal durational limit.
-This will include participants who have exited the programafter reaching the durational limit date, participants who have been granted durational limit extensions, and participants who are still currently active in SCSEP after going beyond the durational limit.
+Introduction: List of all durational limit date actions for participants who have reached their durational limit.
+This list of actions will include participants who have exited the program for durational limit, participants who have been granted durational limit extensions, and participants who are still currently active in SCSEP after going beyond the durational limit.

 Instructions:

-Active Filters for participants
+Filters for durational limit extensions

-There is an option called “Show Only Currently Active Participants”.
-If it is selected when the report is run, the report’s outcome will include only participants who have reached their durational limit and are still currently active in the selected grantee/sub-grantee.
+There is an option called “Show Only Participants with Extensions”.
+If it is selected when the report is run, the report’s outcome will include only participants who have reached their durational limit and have been granted durational limit extensions.

-There is an option called “Show Only Exited Participants”.
-If it is selected when the report is run, the report’s outcome will include only participants who have reached their durational limit and have exited from the program in the selected grantee/sub-grantee.
+There is an option called “Show Only Participants without Extensions”.
+If it is selected when the report is run, the report’s outcome will include only participants who have reached their durational limit and have NOT been granted durational limit extensions.

-There is an option called “Show Currently Active and Exited Participants”.
+There is an option called “Show All Participants Regardless of Extensions”.
 If it is selected when the report is run, the report’s outcome will include all participants who have reached their durational limit.

+Filter for Program Year

+There is a drop-down menu labeled “Program Year,” which contains all program years from 2011 to the current program year.
+If it is selected when the report is run, the report’s outcome will include only durational limit date actions that have occurred within the selected program year.

+Status Filters for Actions

+There is an option called “Show Extended Only”.
+If it is selected when the report is run, the report’s outcome will include only durational limit date actions where the participant was extended as of his/her valued durational limit date.

+There is an option called “Show Exited Only”.
+If it is selected when the report is run, the report’s outcome will include only durational limit date actions where the participant was exited as of his/her valued durational limit date.
+There is an option called “Show Beyond Durational Limit Only”.
+If it is selected when the report is run, the report’s outcome will include only durational limit date actions where the participant was neither exited nor extended as of his/her valued durational limit date.

+There is an option called “Show All”.
+If it is selected when the report is run, the report’s outcome will include all durational limit date actions.

+Date Filters for Durational Limit Dates

+There is a drop down menu labeled “Durational Limit Date” that has the following items depending on the maximum durational limit date available for the selected grantee and sub-grantee: “48 Month”, “60 Month”, “72 Month”, and “84 Month”.

+Next to the drop down menu are two text boxes called "Durational Limit Date From” and “Durational Limit Date To".
+If either/both of these dates are valued when the report is run, the report’s outcome will include only those records whose 48-month Durational Limit Date, 60-month Durational Limit Date, 72-month Durational Limit Date, or 84-month Durational Limit Datefalls within the date range.

 Alpha Search Links

 Displayed beneath the sub-grantee name, there is a row of all distinct characters that appear as the first character in the “Alphabet Search” field, from all records displayed in the report results.
 Clicking on any character in this row will direct the web browser to go to the first record in that sub-grantee that begins with that character in the record's name.